 - It can help if you both do something at the same time, so you can discuss it after.
 This can include watching the same programme on television or watching the same DVD or even going to the cinema to watch the same film.
 It can be comforting knowing your partner is doing the exact same thing as you and at the same time.

 - It is important that you make every effort to meet up at every opportunity.
 It might not be that often, which is why it is important that you make the effort whenever you can.
 It will definitely give you something to look forward to and help you get through your time apart.

 - Keep your social life healthy and spend time with your family.
 Being away from your partner doesn’t mean you have to sit at home pining for them.
 Make the most of your time and catch up with friends.

-- Be happy and stay positive about the long distance relationship.
-If you sound happy and positive, there is great chance that your partner will pick up on this and feel the same.
+- Be happy and stay positive about the long-distance relationship.
+If you sound happy and positive, there is a great chance that your partner will pick up on this and feel the same.

 - No matter how tempting it feels, don’t constantly ring your partner.
 If you arrange to phone them every evening, or every other day, leave it to that.
 Constant phone calls could start to get annoying for them, especially if they are at work or have other plans.

 - Never be jealous and demand to know where they have been and who with.
 It is okay to be curious about their new life, but don’t come across as being jealous.
 Jealousy is an ugly feature to have and can end a perfectly happy relationship.

 - Don’t expect your partner to be able to read your mind and know how you feel about being apart.
 You need to be truthful and make them aware if you aren’t happy.